ARMAFinland/Afi-Balance/README.md

 # Artillery
 Most of the artillery shells has been tweaked.
 notes:
-- Unified all mortar shelss.
+- Standardized mortar shells with consistent damage values.
-- Both sides has similar damage values
+- Balanced artillery shells for similar effectiveness on both sides.
-- Bigger focus on ace frags
+- Increased emphasis on ACE fragmentation.

 # IED
-Add seperate IEDs with pressureplates.
-Also nokia tune & others are here
+Added separate IEDs with pressure plates, including the Nokia tune and more.

 # Mines vanilla
-Tweaks mine damages
+- Reduce lethality of smaller AP mines, focusing on heavy wounding and fragmentation.

+# Flare tweaks
+- Makes flares birghter.

+# Flashlight tweaks
+- Makes flashlights better.

 # Tripflars
 Add 4 colours of air and ground variants of tripflares